Senegal Summer Program

 The program

-This 4-week innovative course, FREN 312: Modernity and Western Africa, created and taught by Dr. Kodjo Adabra (Department of Languages and Literatures) takes place in the port city of Dakar in Senegal.
+This 4-week innovative course, FREN 312: Modernity and Western Africa, created and taught by Dr. Kodjo Adabra (Department of Global Languages and Cultures) takes place in the port city of Dakar in Senegal.
 Students conduct field research on approved topics that connect Senegal and their respective majors: such topics may include culture, literature, religion, history, politics, health, business, media, education, sciences, food, cinema, arts, music, etc....
-The students who so desire will receive guidance and mentorship from the program director in Fall 2022 in refining their summer research for presentation in English at a national undergraduate conference in the US.
-This transformational summer course is therefore open to students from all majors (the instructor's approval required).
-The course can be taken to count as Geneseo Electives, or to meet the major/minor degree completion in French, and/or to meet the M/ (Other World Civilizations) General Education requirement.
-The course also meets the Developing World Track courses eligibility for Intl Relations majors.
+The students who so desire will receive guidance and mentorship from the program director in the Fall following the summer program to refine their summer research for presentation in English at a national undergraduate conference in the US.
+This transformational summer course is therefore open to students from all majors (the instructor's approval is required).
+The course can be taken to count as Geneseo Electives, to meet the major/minor degree completion in French, and/or to meet the M/ (Other World Civilizations) General Education requirement.
+The course also meets the Developing World Track course eligibility for international relations majors.

 Dr. Kodjo Adabra is an Associate Professor of French and Francophone Studies at SUNY Geneseo.
 Originally from Togo, in West Africa, he has a thorough understanding of the cultural diversity within the francophone African world.
-His primary research deals with Francophone sub-Saharan literatures of post-colonial Africa, as well as identity and trends in African diasporic literatures.
+His primary research deals with sub-Saharan Francophone African literature from Post-colonial Africa, with a focus on diasporic literature, literary transnationalism, migration, identity, and exile.

 Overview